RSVP: Sat 15 Jan 2022

 The webinar series will be conducted in a lecture style format focusing on the provision of information and the explanation of key introductory concepts beneficial for building a skill base in this area and providing pre-requisite knowledge for the workshops.

 Participants will enhance their knowledge regarding the background to and evidence base of sensory approaches, and gain an understanding of the value and benefits of adopting it into their clinical practice.
 The webinar will help participants begin to develop a practical framework on which to build skills and confidence in utilising sensory approaches in their everyday practice.

 This resource is run through our external learning platform - Course Genius.
-All registrants will receive two emails, one containing information on how to set up their online course account and a second, notifying them of when a course has been allocated to them.
+All registrants will receive an email containing information on how to set up their online course account and/ or a notification that a course has been allocated to them.
 Please be sure to check all email folders including junk and clutter.